vibe-d/webchat-tutorial/tutorial/tutorial.md

 Defining the basic application outline
 --------------------------------------

-Now that we have a basic web application running, we can start to add some additional request handlers.
-The first thing to do is to remove the `hello` function and add a class that will be registered as a [web interface][vibe-web] instead.
-To be able to use client side scripts and CSS files later, we'll also add a catch-all route that serves files in the `public/` folder:
+Now that we have a basic web application running, we can start to add some structure and introduce different HTTP request handlers for differnet request paths.
+The first thing to do is to remove the `hello` function and instead add a class that will be registered as a [web interface][vibe-web].
+To be able to use client side scripts and CSS files later, we'll also add a catch-all route that looks for files in the `public/` folder for any request that didn't match one of the other routes.

 	final class WebChat {
 		// GET /